-If you want to set up NAS for your Plex, we've got you covered
+Looking for a NAS to run Plex?
+These are the best enclosures.

-The best network attached storage (NAS) for Plex lets you easily stream your media library on all devices across your home network.
-The DiskStation DS220+ illustrates this point perfectly — it transcodes content so that any device can play back any file without running into issues, and doubles up as a reliable solution for backing up photos and videos from your connected devices.
+The best NAS for Plex, which stands for network-attached storage, lets you easily stream your media library on all devices across your home network.
+The DiskStation DS220+ illustrates this point perfectly — it transcodes content so that any device can playback any file without running into issues and doubles up as a reliable solution for backing up photos and videos from your connected devices.

-- Best Overall: Synology DiskStation DS220+
+- Best overall: Synology DiskStation DS220+

-- Best For 4K: Synology DiskStation DS920+
+- Best for 4K: Synology DiskStation DS920+

-- Best For Connectivity: Asustor AS5202T
+- Best for connectivity: Asustor AS5202T

-- Best Four-Bay Connectivity: Asustor AS5304T
+- Best four-bay connectivity: Asustor AS5304T

-- Best Entry-Level Plex NAS: Synology DiskStation DS220j
+- Best entry-level Plex NAS: Synology DiskStation DS220j

-- Best Value: TerraMaster F2-221
+- Best value: TerraMaster F2-221

-- Best Four-Bay Value: QNAP TS-451+
+- Best four-bay value: QNAP TS-451+

-1. Synology DiskStation DS220+: Best Overall
+1. Synology DiskStation DS220+: Best overall

 Right now, the DiskStation DS220+ is the best NAS you can buy for Plex streaming.
-The NAS is powered by an Intel Celeron J4025 chipset and comes with 2GB of RAM — with the ability to add another 4GB — and there are two drive bays that can hold 16TB of storage each, taking total storage to 32TB.
+The NAS is powered by an Intel Celeron J4025 chipset and comes with 2GB of RAM — with the ability to add another 4GB — and two drive bays can hold 16TB of storage each, taking total storage to 32TB.
 The DS220+ has two Gigabit Ethernet ports at the back with Link Aggregation, and you can just bridge these ports and double data transfers.
-There are two USB 3.0 ports as well, and overall, the DS220+ is an excellent NAS for your home.
+There are two USB 3.0 ports as well, and overall, the DS220+ is the best NAS for home use, particularly if you want a robust media server.

 The DS220+ works particularly well as a Plex media server.
-It takes just a few minutes to install and configure the service, and it does a fantastic job streaming your locally-stored media library to all connected devices on your home network.
+It takes just a few minutes to install and configure the service, and it does a fantastic job streaming your locally stored media library to all connected devices on your home network.
 Plex streaming generally falls into three categories.
 Direct play is when the Plex client (your TV or streaming box) natively handles the video container and just streams the file as-is without any issues.
 Direct stream is when the client device you're using does not support the container (like .mkv or .m4a), so Plex will then remix the file to a different container and send it to your device.

-These two options don't need a lot of resources, and any NAS — including budget models — will be able to handle the load.
+These two options don't need a lot of resources, and any NAS — including cheap NAS enclosures — will be able to handle the load.
 The last category, transcoding, is where things get interesting.
 Plex will transcode files when a client device does not have the requisite video codec (like H.265, HEVC, H.264) and video container, so the service will essentially convert the video to a format that will run on the device and then play it.
-This is the most CPU-intensive option, and needs a powerful NAS.
+This is the most CPU-intensive option and needs a powerful NAS.
 Then there are inherent limitations to transcoding 4K — like missing out on HDR — so you're better off just streaming your locally-saved 4K content instead of trying to transcode it.

-The DS220+ handles 1080p transcodes without any issues and is able to transcode 4K content if you really need to do so, and it is the ideal option for Plex.
-Synology's software is the best in the industry, and you can do so much more than streaming your Plex library.
+The DS220+ handles 1080p transcodes without any issues and can transcode 4K content if you really need to do so, and it is the ideal option for Plex.
+Synology's software is the best in the industry, and you can do so much more than stream your Plex library.
 The DS220+ automatically backs up data with ease, and you can run your own email, audio, video, and even VPN server straight from the NAS.
-I recommend picking up 4TB Seagate IronWolf drives with the NAS to start off, and if you need more storage, you can get the 6TB model or the 8TB option.
+I recommend picking up 4TB Seagate IronWolf drives with the NAS to start, and if you need more storage, you can get the 6TB model or the 8TB option.

 Pros: